Opportunities outside the UK

 Passport Career is a great resource for students and graduates thinking about a global career.

-Accessible only to current students and graduates at the University of Nottingham, you will find advice and guidance on over 80 countries, job and internship vacancies and get career, CV, application and cultural advice.
+Accessible only to current students and graduates at the University of Nottingham, you will find advice on working in 280 cities in 80 different countries.
+Find job and internship vacancies and get career, CV, application and cultural advice.

 They also run free webinars on finding international internships - look under Global Career Training Events.